 Nearly one-third of total solid waste stream is the packaging waste, half of which comes from transporting of goods by shipping.
-The shipping containers used to carry goods from one place to another are made of plastic, steel or generally from corrugated cardboard.
-Reusing these containers and converting them into modular homes, offices and even restaurants reduces the amount of material going to the waste stream.
+The shipping containers carry goods from one place to another.
+They mainly constitute of plastic, steel or generally from corrugated cardboard.
+In addition, reusing these containers and converting them into modular homes, offices and even restaurants reduces the amount of material going to the waste stream.
 Here, we have put together, 10 shipping container restaurant designs to leave you awestruck.
 Check them out aftre the jump…

 1. Muvbox shipping container restaurant

 Sushi box mobile restaurant finds its location in Austin, Texas.
 Mark Meyer of Design STUDIO, reused the ISBU converted shipping container and designed it into a restaurant.
 The restaurant is managed by the head chef Ben Crockett who excels in sushi making.
-With some great public reviews to its credit, the restaurant is a big hit in the town.
+In fact, with some great public reviews to its credit, the restaurant is a big hit in the town.

 The Red Fish Blue Fish restaurant is located on a dock around Victoriaâs Inner Harbor.
 It is made by reusing a metal shipping container.
 Adding to the environmental friendly design, the owners choose to use recyclable products to cook sustainable fish.
 The restaurant serves all kinds of delicious sea food.

 Beitang container restaurant is a part of Beitang Container Project in Tianjin, China.
 The sea food serving container restaurant utilizes every bit of space.
-The container roof has been converted to provide open seating for the customers.
+Moreover, the container roof has been converted to provide open seating for the customers.

 This Subway restaurant is built in New York for the workers reconstructing the World Trade center.
 The Subway restaurant stands unique among other shipping container designs, given its serving style.
-The restaurant is lifted up by a crane to serve food to the workers.
+In addition, the restaurant is lifted up by a crane to serve food to the workers.

 10. Joost Greenhouse